 810 Billiards and Bowling

 810 Billiards and Bowling is indoor entertainment on steroids (a good thing!).
 This fun complex has 14 standard bowling lanes, 6 boutique lanes, 6 billiard tables, foosball, darts, board games, and corn hole, plus a full menu and sports bar on-site.
-While I’ve only ever visited the Market Common location, they also have a location in North Myrtle Beach and are currently building one to open soon in Conway.
+While I’ve only ever visited the Market Common location, they also have a location in North Myrtle Beach and Conway.
 One of my favorite things about the Market Common location is the overall size of the facility.
 You feel like you have lots of space to yourself even when it’s busy.
-It’s also fairly new, and feels super clean and modern--in contrast to some other bowling alleys, I’ve visited before.
+It’s hip, super clean and modern--in contrast to some other bowling alleys I’ve visited before.
 Overall, it’s a great addition to the Myrtle Beach area, and absolutely worth checking out.
-For more information, check them out online at www.810bowling.com.

 Another popular indoor activity for families with kids is Rockin’ Jump Ultimate Trampoline Park… and for good reason!
 This attraction offers fitness disguised as fun and does a fantastic job of channeling all of that kid energy into several different jump areas.
-They have a massive main trampoline jump area, trampoline basketball arena, trampoline dodgeball arena, trampoline stunt bag, climbing wall, and a new-ish Ninja Course, providing something for all ages.
+They have a massive main trampoline jump area, trampoline basketball arena, trampoline dodgeball arena, trampoline stunt bag, climbing wall, and a Ninja Course, providing something for all ages, even the littles.
 We’ve attended a couple birthday parties here, and it’ always a hit.
-They have a snack bar and area located inside the attraction and comfy seats for parents to relax in while children (and adults, too!) jump alongside.
-For more information, check them out online at www.rockinjump.com.
+They have a snack bar located inside the attraction and comfy seats for parents to relax in while children (and adults, too!) jump alongside.
+Find more information on Rockin' Jump here.

 Grand Strand Brewing Company